rdallman/reed.pizza/content/resume.md

 **May 2013-present, Undergraduate Research Assistant, Auburn University**

-  *  I developed the Vim and Sublime Text plugins for [OpenRefactory], an open-source C refactoring tool
+  *  Built the Vim and Sublime Text plugins for [OpenRefactory], an open source C refactoring tool.
-  *  Developed a protocol to interface between the Openrefactory engine and plugins.
+  *  Developed a JSON protocol to interface between the Openrefactory engine and plugins.
+  *  Wrote a JSON parser and stringifier for VimL.
-  *  Recently began work on building refactorings for Go, with a focus on Go specific refactorings.
+  *  Funded by Google to work on refactoring Go, with a focus on Go specific refactorings.
+  *  Leveraging the 'go/ast' package to do accurate source code rewriting.

 **Jan 2013-present, Founder, grocerygod**

-  *  From school project to business: developed and shipped [grocerygod] in one semester
+  *  From school project to business: developed and shipped [grocerygod] in one semester.
   *  200+ downloads on Google Play Store.
-Even got an A+
+Even got an A+.
-  *  I had a heavy hand in the UI, UX, development, architecture, optimization, and roadmap
-  *  grocerygod is Holo themed, multithreaded and supports Android 2.2+ and tablets
+  *  Holo themed, multithreaded and supports Android 2.2+ and tablets.
+  *  Integrated multiple open source libraries to make my life easier and stay current.

 **August 2012- May 2013, Lead Android Developer, Verge Pipe Media**

-  *  Prototyped, designed, developed and deployed Android applications
+  *  Prototyped, designed, developed and deployed Android applications.
   *  Trained and oversaw a small team of developers.
-Learned git merge
+Learned git merge.
   *  Rewrote a back end in Ruby on Rails.
-Became familiar with TDD and Heroku
+Became familiar with TDD and Heroku.

 [OpenRefactory]:http://openrefactory.org/